marcsowen/homebrew-gnuradio/README.md

 brew install --HEAD gqrx
 ```

-The latest release of librtlsdr is broken ob my machine, therefore you need to get the HEAD version at moment.
-Same applies for most of my taps.
+The latest release of librtlsdr is broken on my machine, therefore you need to get the HEAD version at the moment.
+The same applies for most of my taps.
 I hope I can fix this soon.